huggingface/data-is-better-together/cookbook-efforts/kto-preference/README.md

 ```

 As you can hopefully see, we have a single prompt and three haiku responses.
 We also have the model that generated each haiku response.
 This kind of data could be used to generate both a DPO and KTO dataset.
 We will focus on KTO here.

+### I'm GPU-poor, can I still get involved?

+Yes!
+The example scripts in this repository use Hugging Face Inference Endpoints for the inference component.
+This means you can run the scripts on your local machine without needing a GPU.
+We can provide you with GPU grants to run the `distilabel` script if you need them.
+Please reach out to us on the Hugging Face Discord server if you need a GPU grant. **Note**: We will want to ensure that you have a plan for how you will use the GPU grant before providing it, in particular, we'll want to see that you have set up an Argilla Space for your project already and have already done some work to identify the language you want to work on and the models you want to use.

 ## 3. Create a preference dataset annotation Space in Argilla hosted on Spaces with HF authentication